adenis033/TravelQuoteBot_UiPath/README.md

-# TripSmart Bot – Automated Travel Cost Reply
+# TravelQuoteBot – Automated Travel Cost Reply

-This project automates the **“TripSmart Bot”** process for handling travel requests in the **Customer Service / Sales Department of a Tourist Company**.
+This project automates the **“TravelQuoteBot”** process for handling travel requests in the **Customer Service / Sales Department of a Tourist Company**.
 Using **UiPath**, the robot collects customer requests, calculates estimated travel costs from predefined data, and automatically replies via email with a personalized trip summary.

 ---